stt-datacore/website/static/crew/neelix_tactical_crew.md

 rarity: 5
 series: voy
 memory_alpha:
-bigbook_tier: 3
+bigbook_tier: 2
 events: 8
 in_portal:
 published: true
 ---

-When a profile starts with dethroning Warship EMA, you should know immediately we're dealing with a card that should not be taken lightly, even if, to be fair, [_it's Neelix_](https://www.youtube.com/watch?v=VWlv_02fRyY).
-Yes, say hello to the new #1 SEC/MED voyager, and to raw voyage power that the game has not made available outside of Tuesday packs since Captain Braxton.
-That alone makes Tin Cup close to a must-have, which is good, because when you step away from his lofty spot on the voyage ranks, there are some sizable holes in his resume.
-He's all but a zero for Gauntlet, his ship ability is pretty bland, and Neelix variants are only good for about one event a year outside of the Survivalist mega he comes from and possibly a one-off trait match down the line (looking at you, Chef).
+When a profile starts with dethroning Warship EMA, you should know immediately that we’re dealing with a crew who should not be taken lightly, even if, to be fair, it’s Neelix.
+Say hello to the #1 SEC/MED voyager, and to raw voyage power that the game has not made available outside of Tuesday packs since Captain Braxton.
+Tin Cup's voyage metrics across the board are gaudy and stellar enough to even make his 1300+ SEC base a footnote.

-On the plus side, however, his variant-best SEC and MED bases will ensure when his number is called, he will step up and fill the role that is required of him admirably.
-In the end, Neelix's numbers speak for themselves and cannot be denied, and though he may not be useful everywhere, where he is, he crushes it.
+Which is understandable - Neelix is not a household event name and with some fairly esoteric traits beside, his chances to anchor weekend shuttles may be few and far between.
+Despite a decidedly negative utility profile, his voyage power is underrated even among top ten names and his bases will Hulk Smash what few event chances he can accumulate.